 Kate later explained that the company had already selected the 1st candidate and had reservations to pick me as the 2nd candidate.
 They’ve had an issue with a former Moslem employee, so this time around the company wanted an employee who would fully participate in the company’s values.
 My confirmation was delayed because my two first names are Moslem names.
 Even today, I often wondered why they still held on to me.
 This God is good!
 All glory to God!

 - We shouldn’t trust in the arm of flesh— my letter from the office of the presidency.

-- As believers, we can’t dictate to God ”Use this man or this person”.
+- As believers, we cannot dictate to God ”Use this man or this person”.
 Let God use whosoever he wants to.

 - People say you need to know someone before you get a job.
 I’ll say you need to know God and then He’ll connect you with the right people.

-- The promises we claim by faith are promises that are revealed to us.
-It feels as though you’ve already received it when the written word becomes the spoken word.
+- The promises we claim by faith are promises that are revealed to our spirit.
+It feels as though you’ve already received it when the written Word becomes revealed to you.
 We must, however, properly position ourselves to hear God.

 - This experience increased my faith by leaps and bounds.
-I was able to talk to my father that God was alive.
+I was able to respond to my father that God was alive.
 What my dad couldn’t do, God did for me.

 - During the times we were hoping in our connections, something kept telling me, why don’t you take out time to seek God?
 I knew something was not in agreement with my spirit but because I desperately needed a job, I ignored the HolySpirit and tagged along; until I hit rock bottom.

 Have you had a similar experience? what happened and what did you learn?
 Please comment below.
 We’d love to hear.